bcgov/digital-policy/CPPM-Chapter12.md

 ### **Supervisor:**

-A person to whom an employee directly reports or a person who manages a service provider contract or service agreement.
+A person to whom an employee directly reports, or a person who manages a service provider contract or service agreement.

 # Information and Resources to be posted on the CPPM website (righthand menu)